wtimkey/wtimkey.github.io/index.md

 I also have a passion for teaching.
 Currently, I am a Teaching Fellow in the [Department of Statisics](https://statistics.fas.harvard.edu/) at Harvard University.
 I believe a solid understanding of statistics is fundamental to good science in any field.

-My research interestes lie broadly within the field of computational psycholingusitics, and seek to address two main questions?
+My research interestes lie broadly within the field of computational psycholingusitics, and seek to address two main questions:

 **1) Inductive Biases:** What can statistical models of language, such as deep neural nets, teach us about what is learnable from primary lingusitic data with a domain-general learner.